Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 direction on here, and the album is pretty quality, even if it wasn't

 great.
 Produced by Kenny Kerner, Richie Wise and the group.
+A pity they broke up.

 The